jasonwadsworth/jasonwadsworth.github.io/_posts/2024-01-11-securing-cross-account-access-in-multi-tenant-saas-applications.md

 If you're familiar with the [Assume Role API](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) you may be aware of some of its limits, particularly as it relates to [role chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining).
 Role chaining, simply put, is assuming one role and then using those credentials to assume another role.
 There are other limitations to be aware of if you are going to use role chaining but one that is important to our scenario is that role chaining requires that you have permission to [set the source identity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_monitor.html) when calling the API.
 This permission must exist on both the assume role policy document of the role being assumed as well as the permissions of the role doing the assuming.
 So for our code to work, we need to add a couple of things.

-First, we need to add permissions to the assume role policy document.
+First, we need to add permissions to the assume role policy document on the role we are assuming.
 The full policy will look something like this:

 ```JSON
 {